 The metros and the larger Indian cities currently represent major consumers of flowers in the country.
 As a result of increasing urbanization and influence of western cultures, “saying it with flowers” is becoming quite popular on a number of occasions such as Valentine’s Day, birthdays, festivals, anniversaries, marriages, farewell parties, religious ceremonies, etc. We expect the consumption of flowers to increase further as trends of urbanization and influence of western culture is expected to increase further in the coming years.

 Apart from aesthetic and decorative purposes, a significant amount of flower consumption also takes place in industrial applications.
-This includes flavors, fragrances, natural color, medicines, etc. We expect the consumption of these products to increase continuously during the forecast period creating a positive impact on the floriculture industry.
+This includes flavors and fragrances, natural color, medicines, etc. We expect the consumption of these products to increase continuously during the forecast period creating a positive impact on the floriculture industry.

-- On the basis of end-user, the market has been segmented as retail and institutional users.
+On the basis of sector, the market has been segmented as retail sector and institutional sector.

 This report provides a deep insight into the India floriculture market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the Indian floriculture market in any manner.

 |Segment Coverage||Flower Type, Retail Vs Institutional, Distribution Channel, Application, State|